tinify/wordpress-plugin/readme.txt

 A: Yes!
 After installing the plugin, go to *Media > Bulk Optimization*, and click on the start button to optimize all unoptimized images in your media library.

 == Changelog ==
+= 2.2.6 =
+* Fixed bug in compression of file types other than JPEG and PNG that have a thumbnail generated automatically.

 = 2.2.5 =
 * Fixed bug in bulk optimization page that could sometimes cause it to stop.
 * Fixed a problem that would prevent dashboard widget from loading.